Reviews You Can Rely On

 Comfortable upper might run warm

 Thanks to an engaging geometry and fun, comfortable ride, the Asics Novablast 4 is our choice for the best overall running shoe.
-It's our favorite trainer for daily use; we use it for easy days and some workouts.
+It's our favorite trainer for daily use — we use it for easy days and some harder workouts.
 The FF Blast + Eco foam absorbs impacts and returns energy well.
 The rocker geometry and “trampoline” forefoot act as advertised, making this relatively big shoe feel light and bouncy.
 We think it thrives at easy-moderate paces, but we've enjoyed it all the way down to 5K pace.
+If you're looking to kick up the pace a bit, the Saucony Endorphin Speed 4 is a great trainer for pushing yourself.
 The upper of the Novablast 4 is soft, with enough stretch to accommodate a wide variety of foot shapes while still providing comfortable lockdown.
+It's a versatile shoe that performs well above its price point, making it an easy recommendation for most road runners.

-Our only true concern with this shoe is traction.
+Our only true concern with the Novablast 4 is with its traction.
 The lack of lugs is evident when running on wet or slick roads, and the risk of a slip increases with pace.
-However, it wasn't enough for us to stop using this shoe in winter, even after our testing.
+However, it wasn't enough for us to stop using this shoe in winter, long after our testing period was over.
 This shoe is comfortable and fun, which makes it the perfect daily choice for us.
 We think it could be a quiver-killer for runners who want one shoe that can do a little of everything comfortably.
 For others, it could find a spot in a rotation for easy/uptempo days.
 If you're looking for a shoe that is as fun as it is reliable, start here.
-If you are looking for a more stable and supportive daily trainer, the Asics Gel-Kayano 30 is a similar shoe that doesn't have the same excitement but has a lot more stability.
+If you are looking for a more stable and supportive daily trainer, the Asics Gel-Kayano 31 (or if you can find the previous version for a good price) is a similar shoe that doesn't have the same exciting responsiveness but with more stability and lots to love.

 Read more: Asics Novablast 4 review